Tool Features Overview

 }

-Main advantages of tools
+Main Benefits of Tools

-Currently supports the following main types:
+Currently supports these main types:

-🌐 API tools
+🌐 API Tools

-• Required configuration: API endpoint URL, HTTP method, request headers, parameters schema.
+• Required Configuration: API endpoint URL, HTTP method, request headers, parameters schema.

-☁️ MCP tools
+☁️ MCP Tools

-• Model Context Protocol(Model Context Protocol, MCP), achieves collaboration between server, client, and host through a standardized protocol.
+• Model Context Protocol (MCP), enables server, client and host collaboration through standardized protocol.

-• Required configuration: MCP server URL, parameters, environment variables, etc.
+• Required Configuration: MCP server URL, parameters, environment variables, etc.

 Last updated